Home » Computer Guides » Windows Guides » How To Boot From A USB Drive For Windows.

 USB drive is indicated as the boot device.

 Hold down the SHIFT key on your keyboard.
-Then click the power button in the lower right corner.
+Then click the power button in the lower right corner of the login screen.

 Keep holding the SHIFT key down and click on Restart.
 You have to click the Restart option, not Shutdown or anything else.

-That should restart your computer into the “Choose an option” screen.
+That should restart your computer into the “Choose an option” screen we looked at earlier.

 Windows login screen.
 The Shift key and Restart are both highlighted.